The attacks on Iran: This is what happened

 Calls for evacuation

 On Tuesday, Israel continued to carry out airstrikes against targets in Lebanon and Iran.
 At the same time, Iran continued to target several countries in the Middle East with drone attacks.
-Among other incidents, the US embassy in the Saudi Arabian capital, Riyadh, was hit and a small fire broke out.
+Among other things, the US embassy in the Saudi capital, Riyadh, was hit and a small fire broke out.

 In addition, Israel on Wednesday urged residents of southern Lebanon to leave their homes in anticipation of extensive airstrikes.